Three Things I Learned From Stacey Abrams

 The greatest advice I gained from my Stacey Abrams conversation is you have to do what you want to do, even if you are the only person who cares about doing it.
 Stacey encountered many people even those close to her who discouraged her from running for Governor of Georgia.
 Not unusual to the journey, many women face large discouragement to women publically seeking power and running for public office.
 Yet as Stacey would advise you have to be willing to take the risk to do the things you want to do even if you are the only person who thinks it should be done and the only person who will encourage you to do it.
 That is a message I believe we all can benefit from and grab hold to as we pursue the run for office.
 Regardless of the boxes that people put you in, especially as women, we should always be bold enough to exceed expectations and we should always be encouraged to run.

 Not sure running for office is for you, but want to support women in leadership?
-Ask a woman to run for office and connect them to the resources they need to get started running for office.
+Encourage a woman to run for office and connect them to the resources they need to get started running for office.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.